 Disc desiccation is a normal part of aging, but there are several things you can do to slow down the process, including:

-- exercising regularly and making sure to incorporate core-strengthening exercises into your routine
+- exercising regularly and incorporating core-strengthening exercises into your routine

 - regularly stretching

-- maintaining a healthy weight to avoid putting extra pressure on your spine
+- maintaining a moderate weight to avoid putting extra pressure on your spine

 - not smoking, which can speed up the degeneration of your discs